victorelu/website/content/posts/analyzing-my-movie-preferences.md

 {{< chartjs id="movies-year-release" data="/static/js/data/movies-year-release.js" >}}

 The number of movies watched each year really depends on having rated a movie immediately after watching it, which I unfortunately only started doing in mid-2007.
-The spike of movies "watched" in 2007 is caused by my decision in March 2007 of starting to religiously keep track of what I watch.
-This means that in March 2007 I spent a couple of days going through IMDb and rated movies that I knew for sure I had previously seen.
+The spike of movies "watched" in 2007 is caused by my decision in March of that year to start religiously keep track of what I watch.
+I spent a couple of days of that month going through IMDb and rated movies that I knew for sure I had previously seen.

 The inaccuracy of ratings given in that particular month is pretty annoying as it can skew the data considerably.
-That's because of the abnormally large number of movies qualified as watched in that month but also because of not having had rating movies right after seeing them.
-This is therefore both a quantity and a quanlity problem that can't be fixed.
+That's because of the abnormally large number of movies qualified as watched in that month but also because of not having had rated movies right after seeing them.
+This is therefore both a quantity and a quality problem that can't be fixed.

 It's also worth noting there's a couple of movies that I've seen twice but I have never updated their original rating.